 We were formed on July 25, 2014.
-As of both March 31, 2022 and 2021, we owned interests in fifteen hotel properties located in six states, comprising a total of 2,123 rooms.
+As of both March 31, 2023 and 2022, we owned interests in fifteen hotel properties located in six states, comprising a total of 2,123 rooms.

 Beginning in March 2020, COVID-19 caused widespread cancellations of both business and leisure travel throughout the United States, resulting in significant decreases in bookings, occupancy and revenues throughout our hotel portfolio and the hospitality industry as a whole.
-Due to the overall uncertainty surrounding the COVID-19 pandemic in the United States, it is difficult to project the duration of revenue declines for the industry and our company; however, we currently expect the decline in revenue and operating results as compared to 2019 to continue through the remainder of 2022 and potentially into subsequent years.
-We expect a gradual recovery in revenues as the percentage of the population which has been fully vaccinated increases, restrictions on travel and public gatherings continue to be lifted and levels of travel increase.
-However, our future revenues and operating results could be negatively impacted if, among other things, rates of COVID-19 cases increase, more contagious or deadly variants of COVID-19 emerge and spread, state and local governments and businesses reinstate restrictions on travel and public gatherings or consumer sentiment toward travel deteriorates.
-It is impossible to predict if or when we will be able to resume pre-COVID-19 levels of operations.
+Due to the COVID-19 pandemic in the United States, the revenue and operating results declined for the year ended December 31, 2022 compared to the year ended December 31, 2019 (the last full year prior to the COVID-19 pandemic).
+We expect a recovery in revenues as state and local governments and businesses have removed restrictions on travel and public gatherings and consumer sentiment towards travel has improved.

-Comparison of the three months ended March 31, 2022 versus the three months ended March 31, 2021
+Comparison of the three months ended March 31, 2023 versus the three months ended March 31, 2022